IKRedHat/Nexus-Release-Readiness-Bot/docs/architecture.md

 ## System Overview

-Nexus is a multi-agent system that uses a ReAct (Reasoning + Acting) architecture to orchestrate specialized agents for release readiness assessments and proactive quality management.
+Nexus v3.0 is an enterprise AI platform built on **LangGraph** for stateful orchestration and the **Model Context Protocol (MCP)** for standardized tool connectivity.
+It coordinates specialized agents through an MCP Mesh architecture for intelligent release readiness assessments and proactive quality management.

 ```mermaid
 flowchart TB